A local's guide to food and drink in Latvia

 What dishes to try in Latvia

 Hot stewed sauerkraut is a winter staple, especially around Christmas.
-Unlike German sauerkraut, Latvians have different types of pickle used to ferment the cabbage – the dominating flavour in the pickle can be sweet, salty or sour.
+Unlike German sauerkraut, the Latvian version can be made with a choice of different types of pickle used to ferment the cabbage – the dominating flavour in the pickle can be sweet, salty or sour.
 When stewing sauerkraut, it’s most important to fry off a base of onions and cubed pork belly that’ll help develop a rich, comforting flavour.
 Other common additions include caraway seeds and grated carrot.
-A classic sauerkraut meal includes soft-boiled potatoes and a fried smoked sausage or an oven- or pit-roasted meat – order a roasted pig’s snout if you see one.
+A classic sauerkraut meal includes soft-boiled potatoes and a fried smoked sausage or an oven- or pit-roasted meat – order a roasted pig’s snout or knuckle if you see one.

 Rye bread pudding

 A beloved dessert, this unusual pudding combines tangy, sweet and savoury flavours.
-This layered dish is made with thick cranberry or lingonberry sauce, sugary whipped cream and crunchy fine black rye bread crumble and is unique to Latvia.
-Often served at family gatherings, this is another recipe that has as many variations as home cooks who make it.
+The layered dish is made with thick cranberry or lingonberry sauce, sugary whipped cream and crunchy fine black rye bread crumble and is unique to Latvia.
+Often served at family gatherings, this is another recipe that has as many variations as home cooks who make it and has recently become a chefs' favourite in restaurants serving modern Latvian cuisine.

 Grey peas with speck

-An indispensable part of any Christmas or New Year’s fest, this dish has been around for centuries and is one of the fair few recipes that’s not borrowed or adapted from a different nation.
+An indispensable part of Christmas, this dish has been around for centuries and is one of the few recipes that’s not borrowed or adapted from a different culture.
 Historically, Latvians were peasants ruled by foreign powers and during this time, a typical diet was mostly vegetarian with small amounts of meat eaten only on special occasions.
 Similar to chickpeas, grey peas are soaked and then boiled before a stew with fried onions and cubed speck (a type of smoked fatty bacon made from pork belly) is made.
-It’s a very hearty meal and a much loved comfort food during the cold, gloomy winters.
+It’s a very hearty meal and a much-loved comfort food during the cold, gloomy winters.

 What to drink in Latvia

 The abundance of grains grown in the flat farmlands of Latvia means that every city, mid-sized town and country house has its own brewery.
 Many types of beer are produced all across Latvia, from a pale lager to a German-style dunkel.
 However, the most popular and, frankly, the best beer is ‘live beer’ – unfiltered and unpasteurised lager.
-It has grown in popularity in the last decade, meaning Riga’s coolest bars will have a selection of ‘live beer’ on tap.
+It has grown in popularity in the last decade, meaning Riga’s coolest bars will have a selection of these craft beers on tap.

 Riga Black Balsam

-Something reminiscent of Jägermeister, Riga Black Balsam is a herbal bitters liqueur made from mixing vodka and natural ingredients, like herbs, flowers and berries.
-It can be enjoyed on the rocks, even though it has a serious kick (it has an alcohol concentration of 45%) or, ideally, with blackcurrant juice.
-It can also be made into a warming wintery cocktail with the bitters boiled with apple juice and cinnamon or lemon peel – something reminiscent of a hot toddy.
+A herbal bitters liqueur made from mixing vodka and natural ingredients, like herbs, flowers and berries, Riga Black Balsam is a staple we love to gift our foreign friends.
+It can be enjoyed on the rocks, even though it has a serious kick (it has an ABV of 45%) or, ideally, with blackcurrant juice.
+It can also be made into a warming wintery cocktail with the balsam boiled with apple juice and cinnamon or lemon peel – something reminiscent of a hot toddy.

 All about preserving

-Historically, the long and harsh winters meant the food was scarce and people had to find ways to preserve enough of the summer’s harvest to last them throughout the colder months.
+Historically, the long and harsh winters meant food was scarce and people had to find ways to preserve enough of the summer’s harvest to help them through the colder months.
 This tradition of fermenting, preserving, curing and pickling still lives on.
-When it comes to vegetables, fruit and berries, there isn’t much produce that a Latvian doesn’t know how to preserve.
-One of the top things to try, that’s quite unique to Latvia, are cucumbers cured in salted water.
+When it comes to vegetables, fruit and berries, there isn’t much produce that a Latvian can't preserve.
+One of the top things to try, that’s quite unique to Latvia, is cucumbers cured in salted water.
 The cucumbers are submerged in boiling salted water with garlic cloves, black peppercorns and lots of dill stems and then left to chill for a few hours.
 The cured cucumber still retains its bright green colour and crunchiness but has a deliciously salty flavour.

 Where to eat in Latvia

 Lido: A homely and friendly bistro-style eatery, Lido is a popular lunch and dinner destination among locals and visitors alike.
-Expect rustic wooden tables, servers dressed in traditional Latvian dress and lots of beige, carby and incredibly delicious food (£3.50 for a two-course lunch set menu).
+Expect rustic wooden tables, servers dressed in traditional Latvian dress and lots of beige, carby and incredibly delicious food.
+Conveniently, there are a few Lido outposts scattered throughout the city (main course palte with meat is around £4.20).

 What to bring home from Latvia

-Black rye bread: A typical Latvian supposedly eats around 50kg of rye bread a year so a visit to Latvia wouldn't be complete without trying this staple.
+Black rye bread: A typical Latvian supposedly eats around 110 lbs (50kg) of rye bread a year so a visit to Latvia wouldn't be complete without trying this staple.
 Try a classic black rye, a sourdough rye and one of the seeded varieties – my favourite is a sourdough rye with grated carrot and seeds.

 Herbal tea: The variety of herbal teas sold here is sometimes hard to comprehend but if you have to pick one, go for dried linden flower tea.
 It has a fruity and slightly sweet aroma that matches its flavour.
 Linden flower tea is said to have calming properties that help to relieve stress, high blood pressure and migraines.